National interest assessment

 A standing committee – which includes participants from across government – meets to contribute towards and review national interest assessments.
 The committee looks across the government system to obtain and use a wide range of information.

-This cross-government perspective ensures that the Minister of Finance has the information necessary for decision-making on national interest, including national security and associated risks.
+This cross-government perspective ensures that the decision maker has the information necessary for decision-making on national interest, including national security and associated risks.

-When determining whether a transaction is contrary to New Zealand’s national interest, the Minister of Finance will consider a range of factors, depending on the investment.
+When determining whether a transaction is contrary to New Zealand’s national interest, the decision maker will consider a range of factors, depending on the investment.

 After the Minister of Finance has considered the transaction, they may: